Hi! I'm Serhii, I write here about diverse topics, usually about programming.

 I realized I don't want to continue spending time writing a hell of a lot of messages and getting one reply.

 Don't spend time diving into a domain you're not interested.
 Anyway, you need to give up a few years to understand what's going on there and what problems worth solving.
 Even if I realize a problem to solve, I need a lot of time to adjust a solution to people's needs, to dive deeper into an industry I'm not excited about.

 I pictured possible story plots.
-Started to implement in a tech I know - React Native.
-Though the storyline is short, I wanted to get any feedback from people.
+Started to implement a tech I know - React Native.
+Though the storyline is short, I wanted to get feedback from people.
 I released the game to open testing in April on Google Play.

 What things interest me

 I like to read literature, mostly non-fiction.
 I like the Rust programming language.
 The compiler is hugely helpful and the language itself is great.
 However, I don't have much experience in it.

 I enjoy enhancing my learning process and working with memory.
 For some time I practiced mnemonics.
 See my learning process in this article.

 My other projects